 Artist and scientist led, the expedition is an annual residency program called The Arctic Circle that brings together international artists, scientists, architects, and educators, enabling a unique interdisciplinary collaboration and exploration of the region, and to engage in central environmental issues of our time.

-Beach Clean (2017) – a time-lapse video and installation with collected marine plastic debris frozen in filtered Arctic seawater, low-density polyethylene cast in polyester resin, and an atmospheric deposition sample bottle containing filtered Arctic seawater was installed from 24-27th November 2017 at St Pancras Parish Church Crypt, Euston as part of Cryptic 2017 – Art and Science.
+I also conducted a beach clean with the help of expedition members.
+Plastic debris was collected from Smeerenburg and Fram Bay over the course of a day and included fishing nets, ropes, strapping band, boots, shoes, rubber gloves, bottles, and many miscellaneous plastic fragments.
+The outcome of this is Beach Clean (2017) – a time-lapse video and installation with collected marine plastic debris frozen in filtered Arctic seawater, low-density polyethylene cast in polyester resin, and an atmospheric deposition sample bottle containing filtered Arctic seawater.
+The work was installed from 24-27th November 2017 at St Pancras Parish Church Crypt, Euston as part of Cryptic 2017 – Art and Science.

 Synthetic and non-synthetic plastics are ubiquitous in modern life.
 It is one of the most versatile materials, which has allowed the development of infinite technological, medical, and manufacturing advances.
 However, it comes at a high price through the continued extraction and burning of fossil fuels, growing consumerism, and trends in convenience and single use items, which all contribute to the pollution of the land, air, and water, harming marine life, birds, humans and other animals.